njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 Every COVID–indicator pairing is analyzed through a standardized six-component pipeline implemented in Python using the custom `mathx` library:

-1. **Stationarity Testing** — Zivot-Andrews test, Bai-Perron multiple structural break detection, Augmented Dickey-Fuller (ADF), Kwiatkowski-Phillips-Schmidt-Shin (KPSS), and cross-validation synthesis.
+1. **Stationarity Testing:** Zivot-Andrews test, Bai-Perron multiple structural break detection, Augmented Dickey-Fuller (ADF), Kwiatkowski-Phillips-Schmidt-Shin (KPSS), and cross-validation synthesis.
 Structural break dates are identified before transformation to contextualize the stationarity regime within each pandemic phase.

-2. **Polynomial Degree Optimization and Correlation** — AIC-minimizing polynomial degree selection with cross-validated R² and overfitting detection, followed by Pearson or Spearman correlation depending on the distributional properties of the pair.
+2. **Polynomial Degree Optimization and Correlation:** AIC-minimizing polynomial degree selection with cross-validated R² and overfitting detection, followed by Pearson or Spearman correlation depending on the distributional properties of the pair.

-3. **Granger Causality Testing** — Bidirectional tests (X→Y and Y→X) using the optimal Granger method (F-test or chi-squared) and optimal lag selected by information criteria.
+3. **Granger Causality Testing:** Bidirectional tests (X→Y and Y→X) using the optimal Granger method (F-test or chi-squared) and optimal lag selected by information criteria.
 The asymmetry between directions — whether COVID data predicts economic indicators more reliably than economic indicators predict COVID data — is the primary causal test.

-4. **VAR/VECM Dynamic Modeling** — `mathx.fit_var_or_vecm()` automatically selects between a Vector Autoregression in differences and a Vector Error Correction Model depending on cointegration status.
+4. **VAR/VECM Dynamic Modeling:** `mathx.fit_var_or_vecm()` automatically selects between a Vector Autoregression in differences and a Vector Error Correction Model depending on cointegration status.
 Impulse Response Functions (IRF) quantify the magnitude and persistence of COVID shocks on economic indicators; Forecast Error Variance Decomposition (FEVD) measures what fraction of each indicator's forecast error variance is attributable to the COVID signal.

-5. **Rolling Correlation Analysis** — Optimal rolling window and minimum period selection with stability and cross-validation scoring, enabling time-varying analysis of the COVID–indicator relationship within and across phases.
+5. **Rolling Correlation Analysis:** Optimal rolling window and minimum period selection with stability and cross-validation scoring, enabling time-varying analysis of the COVID–indicator relationship within and across phases.

-6. **Lag Correlation Analysis** — Bonferroni-corrected peak lag identification, quantifying the delay between COVID data changes and economic indicator responses and confirming the directional (X-leads-Y) character of the relationship.
+6. **Lag Correlation Analysis:** Bonferroni-corrected peak lag identification, quantifying the delay between COVID data changes and economic indicator responses and confirming the directional (X-leads-Y) character of the relationship.

 ### 1.5 Composite Scoring Framework